OSS Self-Hosted Configuration

 PWP__ENABLE_FILE_PUSHES On/Off switch for File Pushes. false

-PWP__FILES__STORAGE Chooses the storage area for uploaded files. local, amazon, google or microsoft
+PWP__FILES__STORAGE Chooses the storage backend for uploaded files. local, amazon, google or microsoft

 PWP__FILES__ENABLE_BLUR Enables or disables the ‘blur’ effect when showing a text payload to the user. true